luiscruz/course_sustainableSE/2026/p1_measuring_software/g4_cv_energy_comparison.md

 image: "img/g4_cv_energy_comparison/g4_project_cover.png"
 date: 12/02/2026
 summary: |-
-  In this project, we aim to investigate how different model sizes of a computer vision AI model affect energy consumption.
-We want to compare small, medium, large weight variants of the same open-source model such as RF-DETR or YOLOV8 to see how scaling impacts energy usage.
-Identical use cases will be run across all model sizes while measuring energy consumption with tools like EnergiBridge.
+  In this project, we aim to investigate how different computer vision AI architectures affect energy consumption.
+We want to compare two open-source models, RF-DETR and YOLOv8, to see how transformer-based versus CNN-based designs impact energy usage.
+Identical use cases will be run across both models while measuring energy consumption with tools like EnergiBridge.
 identifier: p1_measuring_software_2026 # Do not change this
 all_projects_page: "../p1_measuring_software" # Do not change this
 ---